MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (boolean) - Returns `true` if there are no errors related to this command.

+### EnableAvStreamingService

+Enables the audio and video (AV) streaming service running on Misty's 820 processor.

+For more information about enabling and disabling the AV streaming service, see the [`DisableAvStreamingService`](.#disableavstreamingservice) command description.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** By default, the AV streaming service is disabled when Misty boots up.
+The camera service and the AV streaming service cannot be enabled at the same time.
+Issuing a command to enable one of these services automatically disables the other.
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: POST <robot-ip-address>/api/services/avstreaming/enable

+Parameters

+* None

+Return Values

+* result (boolean) - Returns `true` if no errors related to this command.

 ### EnableCameraService

 Enables the camera service running on Misty's 820 processor.